getdnsapi/getdns/README.md

 * Currently getdns only offers two helper functions to deal with IDN: `getdns_convert_ulabel_to_alabel` and `getdns_convert_alabel_to_ulabel`.
 If you do not need these functions, getdns can be configured to compile without them with the `--without-libidn` option to configure.
 * When both `--enable-stub-only` and `--without-libidn` options are used, getdns has only one dependency left, which is OpenSSL.

-## Extensions / Event loop dependencies
+## Extensions and Event loop dependencies

 The implementation works with a variety of event loops, each built as a separate shared library.
 See [the wiki](https://github.com/getdnsapi/getdns/wiki/Asynchronous-Support#wiki-included-event-loop-integrations) for more details.